gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

     cargo build --release
     ```

+After a successful build, you can execute your tests to verify that everything is functioning correctly:

+    ```bash
+    cargo test --release
+    ```

 If everything has been executed successfully, your working directory should now contain a `target` directory structured as follows:

     ```
-    hello_world
+    vara-app
     ├── ...
     ├── target
         ├── ...
         └── wasm32-unknown-unknown
             └── release
-                ├── application_builder.wasm       <---- this is our built .wasm file
+                ├── vara_app.wasm       <---- this is our built .wasm file
-                └── application_builder.opt.wasm   <---- this is optimized .wasm file
+                └── vara_app.opt.wasm   <---- this is optimized .wasm file
     ```

-- `application_builder.wasm` is the output Wasm binary built from source files
+- `vara_app.wasm` is the output Wasm binary built from source files
-- `application_builder.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
+- `vara_app.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
 (Optimization include reducing the file size and improving performance)

-In addition, the interface file `app.idl` should have been generated in the `wasm` project directory.
+In addition, the interface file `vara_app.idl` should have been generated in the `client` project directory.

-    ```idl title="hello_world/wasm/app.idl"
+    ```idl title="vara-app/client/vara_app.idl"
     constructor {
       New : ();
     };

-    service HelloWorld {
+    service VaraApp {
-      HelloWorld : () -> str;
+      DoSomething : () -> str;
     };
     ```